alabou/NMOS-MatroxOnly/NMOS With H.222.0.md

 In addition to those attributes defined in IS-04 for all mux Flows, the following attributes defined in the [Flow Attributes](https://github.com/alabou/NMOS-MatroxOnly/blob/main/FlowAttributes.md) are used for H.222.0.

 A mux Flow MUST have `urn:x-matrox:audio_layers`, `urn:x-matrox:video_layers` and `urn:x-matrox:data_layers` attributes indicating the number of sub-Flows of each `format` making an MPEG2-TS stream.
-A non-mux Flow MUST not have such attributes.
-The MPEG2-TS Stream MUST not have more or less sub-Streams than indicated by those attributes.
+A non-mux Flow MUST NOT have such attributes.
+The MPEG2-TS Stream MUST NOT have more or less sub-Streams than indicated by those attributes.

 A sub-Flow MUST have a `urn:x-matrox:layer` attribute identifying the sub-Flow within all the other sub-Flows of the same `format` making an MPEG2-TS stream.
-A mux Flow MUST not have such attribute.
+A mux Flow MUST NOT have such attribute.

 A sub-Flow MUST have a `urn:x-matrox:layer_compatibility_groups` attribute identifying the sub-Flow compatibility with other sub-Flows making an MPEG2-TS stream.
-A mux Flow MUST not have such attribute.
+A mux Flow MUST NOT have such attribute.

 Examples Flow resources are provided in [Examples](../examples/).